HHS-Team670/Mustang-CLT/README.md

 # Mustang-CLT
 Command Line Tools: parsing log files, etc.

+`logfinder.sh` downloads, converts to CSV, and displays PID data from the robot.
+This works on any system

+`logfinder.bat` downloads PID data from the robot and converts it to a CSV file.
+This only works in Windows devices.

 ## Branching and Workflow on this Repository<br/>
 Please check this document for the team's policy for committing code to GitHub!<br/>
 https://docs.google.com/document/d/1vO_dtVTDw3-l0x0BabiAE5C45O6bJlQeLL1Uy9McOcQ/edit?usp=sharing <br/>